carla-paloma/book-club/about.markdown

 **What are the minimum and maximum number of members?**

 The maximum amount of members is ten.
+We have a couple of new members as for July 2020.

 **When will the next meeting take place?**

-You have 4 weeks to read the book.
+You have 4 weeks approx. to read the book.
 After 4 weeks, you will receive details to a jit.si gathering.
-Because of time zone differences, there will be two different ZOOM gatherings.
+Because of time zone differences, there will be two different jit.si  gatherings.
-Not all members will be able to hangout digitally at once.
-仕様がない / It can't be helped.
+Naturally, some members will not show up.
+No stress.

 **I have previously read the book of the month; what should I do?**

 It's up to you.
 You could re-read it or wait for the following month's book choice.
+Feel free to join the video call, share whatever you remember.

 **Can I invite my friends to join?**

-Sure, so long we have less than 10 people and the gender ratio is balanced.
+Sure, so long we have less than 10 people and the gender ratio is balanced (in theory).

 ---